-Application cycles

-Details of each application cycle will be announced in advance on the ISD website.
-Programmes cannot be added to the ILEP outside of the published application cycles.
-However, there is scope to remove programmes (and providers) between cycles as detailed in these criteria or when a provider has gained authorisation to use the IEM.
+The ILEP is closed to new applicant providers.
+Application forms for listed providers and submission dates are published on the ISD website.
+After the closing date for the final application cycle it will no longer be possible for listed providers to apply for inclusion of additional programmes.
+However, there is scope to remove programmes (and providers) as detailed in these criteria or when a provider has achieved authorisation to use the TrustEd education mark.